 However, you may also find it useful to take advantage of the following Lowcountry addiction resources.

 Charleston County’s Department of Alcohol and Other Drug Abuse Services (DAODAS), commonly referred to as the Charleston Center, offers education, intervention, and treatment for people struggling with drug or alcohol abuse.
-They provide counseling, medication assisted treatment, and transitional care.
+This Lowcountry resource provides counseling, medication assisted treatment, and transitional care.
 A special program is available for pregnant or parenting women suffering from chemical dependency, offering childcare for children up to five years of age while their mothers are seeking treatment.

 Services are provided regardless of an individual’s ability to pay.
 Financial assessments, information on applicable payment plans, and assistance applying for relevant state services such as Medicaid are provided during the intake process.